dougvj/android_pthread_fix/README.md

 ## Limitations

-- Requires managing a separate table of thread information, which right now is hardcoded to size 512
+- Requires managing a separate table of thread information, which right now is hardcoded to size 512.
+This can be changed in the source file

 - Co-opts the use of SIGUSR1

-- Cancellation points are implemented with Macros, which means that if you have something like a function pointer struct field named `send` it will break
+- Cancellation points are implemented with Macros, which means that if you have something like a function pointer struct field named `send` it will break.
+  In addition, you need to be extra careful of include order if headers utilize cacellation point library functions.

 ## Acknowledgements